markemadd/Thesis/README.md

 ## License

-This project is part of a master's thesis.
-Please contact the author before reusing.
+This project is part of a bachelor's thesis.